 To keep your muscles from getting sore and tired during a long hike, you should consume protein along the way.
 Nuts are a good protein source.
 Bring along nuts in a baggie.
 Bring cooked bacon cut into bite-size pieces to top off your crackers.
 This provides taste as well as a healthy dose of protein.

 Bring along a few pieces of hard candy to suck on to avoid dry mouth and stimulate saliva production.
-The sugar in candy is also a good source of energy when your blood sugar gets low.
+The sugar in a candy bar is also a good source of energy when your blood sugar gets low.

 Article Written By Timothy Sexton